-Hypoparathyroidism may result from removal of or damage to the parathyroid glands, the absence of or failure to function properly of the parathyroid glands at birth (congenital hypoparathyroidism) or due to or in association with a number of different underlying disorders.
+Hypoparathyroidism may result from removal of or damage to the parathyroid glands or their blood supply, the absence of or failure to function properly of the parathyroid glands at birth (congenital hypoparathyroidism) or due to or in association with a number of different underlying disorders.

 Hypoparathyroidism most often occurs because of the surgical removal of some or all of the parathyroid glands.
 Surgical damage or removal of parathyroid tissue usually occurs following treatment for another condition, especially hyperparathyroidism (in which there is too much production of parathyroid hormone).
 Hyperparathyroidism may be treated by the surgical removal of parathyroid tissue.
 In some cases, such surgery may result in too much parathyroid tissue being removed and, consequently, cause hypoparathyroidism.

 Surgery to treat cancer of the thyroid (nearby the parathyroid glands) or goiter (enlargement) of the thyroid gland may also cause hypoparathyroidism, usually through damage to the blood supply for the parathyroid glands or inadvertent removal of the glands during surgery.
-In such cases, hypoparathyroidism may be temporary (transient) depending upon the extent of the damage.
-Transient post-surgical hypoparathyroidism can become permanent.
+In such cases, hypoparathyroidism may be temporary (transient in 75% of cases) depending upon the extent of the damage.
+Transient post-surgical hypoparathyroidism can become permanent (25% of cases).
 Post-surgical hypoparathyroidism may occur shortly after surgery or appear months to years later.
 When hypoparathyroidism occurs due to external factors such as surgery, these cases are sometimes referred to as acquired hypoparathyroidism.

 Although very rare, cancer from another tissue can spread to the parathyroid glands and alter their function.
 In extremely rare cases, hypoparathyroidism is caused by extensive radiation therapy to the neck region as may be done as part of a cancer treatment regimen.

-Congenital hypoparathyroidism refers to infants who are born without parathyroid tissue, the ability to make PTH, or with parathyroid glands that do not function properly.
+Congenital hypoparathyroidism refers to infants who are born without parathyroid tissue, the ability to make parathyroid hormone, or with parathyroid glands that do not function properly.
 Congenital hypoparathyroidism that occurs during the first few months of life may be temporary (transient) or permanent.
-In some cases, the cause of hypoparathyroidism is unknown (idiopathic).
+In some patients, the cause of hypoparathyroidism is unknown (idiopathic).
 In some of these cases, hypoparathyroidism may resolve (spontaneously), but most do not resolve and usually need treatment.

 Congenital hypoparathyroidism may also occur in infants whose mothers have hyperparathyroidism.
 As opposed to “hypo”-parathyroidism, “hyper”-parathyroidism results in excessive calcium levels in the bloodstream.
-In a pregnant woman, the excess calcium may cross the placenta reaching the developing fetus and suppress fetal parathyroid hormone production by the parathyroid glands.
+In a pregnant woman, the excess calcium may cross the placenta reaching the developing fetus and suppress fetal parathyroid hormone production by the growing infant’s parathyroid glands.
 In a newborn infant, this may result in abnormally low levels of blood calcium after birth.
 However, this is only a temporary condition and is not associated with permanent changes in the infant’s parathyroid glands.
 They will recover later in the newborn period and do their job of making parathyroid hormone.
 It will just take some time.
 Transient hypoparathyroidism can also occur in preterm infants of women who have diabetes mellitus.
 This may resolve but should be carefully watched until it does.

 Congenital hypoparathyroidism can also refer to cases that occur as an isolated genetic disorder.
 (For more information these disorders, choose “familial isolated hypoparathyroidism” as your search term in the NORD Rare Disease Database.)

-One of the most common causes of hypoparathyroidism is an activating mutation of the extracellular calcium-sensing receptor (CASR) gene.
+One of the more common causes (after post-surgery) of hypoparathyroidism is an activating mutation of the extracellular calcium-sensing receptor (CASR) gene.
 This has been called autosomal dominant hypocalcemia type 1.
 The CASR gene encodes for a protein that is found in the chief cells of the parathyroid gland.
 Activating mutations of this gene ultimately lead to suppression of parathyroid hormone secretion and hypoparathyroidism.
-In many cases, this condition is mild and often detected incidentally.
+In many affected individuals, this condition is mild and often detected incidentally.
 Treatment may not be needed unless symptoms develop.
 This mutation may be inherited as an autosomal dominant trait, but sporadic cases occur as well.
 In most cases in addition to the low blood calcium levels, there are high urinary calcium levels.
 This is because the same gene — the CASR — is also important in controlling calcium excretion by the kidneys.
 Recently, another gene encoding for the production of a G protein (G-alpha 11) that works with the CASR in the parathyroid gland to control the synthesis of parathyroid hormone was also shown to be involved in calcium-sensing by the parathyroid cell.
 Mutations in that gene also cause autosomal dominant hypoparathyroidism and this is the form called type 2.

 Less often, hypoparathyroidism can be caused by abnormally high levels of magnesium (hypermagnesemia) in the blood.
 Magnesium can activate the CASR protein on the parathyroid chief cells (hormone-secreting cells) and inhibit the secretion of parathyroid hormone.
 Hypermagnesemia can be occur when magnesium accumulates because of impaired kidney function or when magnesium is given as a therapy as in tocolytic therapy (which is given to women to suppress preterm labor).

-Hypoparathyroidism can also develop as part of a larger syndrome such as chromosome 22q11.2 deletion syndrome, Barakat syndrome (hypoparathyroidism – sensorineural deafness – renal disease also called the HDR syndrome), Kenney-Caffey disease, Sanjad-Sakati syndrome (hypoparathyroidism – retardation – dysmorphism), autoimmune polyendocrine syndrome type I or lymphedema-hypoparathyroidism syndrome.
+Hypoparathyroidism can also develop as part of a larger syndrome such as chromosome 22q11.2 deletion syndrome (sometimes called DiGeorge syndrome), Barakat syndrome (hypoparathyroidism – sensorineural deafness – renal disease also called the HDR syndrome), Kenney-Caffey disease, Sanjad-Sakati syndrome (hypoparathyroidism – intellectual disability – dysmorphism), autoimmune polyendocrine syndrome type 1 (APS1) or lymphedema-hypoparathyroidism syndrome.
 It can also occur as part of certain mitochondrial disorders such as Kearns-Sayre syndrome or MELAS syndrome.
-In some cases, hypoparathyroidism may occur in association with Wilson disease (due to copper accumulating in the parathyroid glands) or hemochromatosis (due to iron accumulating in the parathyroid glands).
+In some patients, hypoparathyroidism may occur in association with Wilson disease (due to copper accumulating in the parathyroid glands) or hemochromatosis (due to iron accumulating in the parathyroid glands).
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 Hypoparathyroidism affects males and females in equal numbers.
 The incidence and prevalence of hypoparathyroidism in the general population are unknown.
 There are approximately 70,000 people with hypoparathyroidism in the United States.
 Hypoparathyroidism can affect individuals of any age.

 A diagnosis of hypoparathyroidism is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Blood tests can reveal abnormal levels of calcium, phosphorus, magnesium, creatinine and intact parathyroid hormone.
 Urine tests can reveal if the body is excreting too much calcium.